isaac-mason/navcat/docs/README.template.md

 For information on how to tune these options, and how the generation process works under the hood with images, see the [Generating navigation meshes](#generating-navigation-meshes) section below.

+If you are using threejs, you can find [a threejs-specific version of this snippet in the navcat/three section](#navcatthree).

 <Snippet source="./snippets/blocks.ts" select="quickstart" />

 ## Introduction